pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Signaling DELEG support

+There will be both DELEG and NS needed for delegation for a long time.
+Because both methods should be configured to get to a proper resolution, it is not necessary to send both in a referral response.
+Given this motivation, this document defines an EDNS flag to be used similar to the DO Bit for DNSSEC to be used to signal that the sender understands DELEG and does not need NS or glue information in the referral.

 A resolver that is DELEG-aware MUST signal its support by sending the DE bit when iterating.

 This bit is referred to as the "DELEG" (DE) bit.